github/training-kit/downloads/github-git-concepts.md

 # GitHub Repository Fundamentals

 Git is an open source, distributed version control system founded in command line interaction.
-This guide provides the day-to-day setup and commands to use Git locally and connect repositories to GitHub.com for a complete collaboration workflow.
+This guide provides the day-to-day setup and commands to use Git locally and connect repositories to GitHub for a complete collaboration workflow.

 ## Understanding terms & Processes descriptions of GitHub and Git